Scaseco/maven4data/docs/deployment/deploy-folder.md

 ## Approach

 Use the `mvn deploy` with the `-DaltDeploymentRepository` option to specify where to deploy.
+Note, that the path after `file:` may be a relative one!

 ```bash
 mvn deploy -DaltDeploymentRepository=snapshot-repo::default::file:/tmp/my-local-snapshots-dir